-FM is not your average 9-5, you need to know everything that’s going on in the building, and that used to mean having to be everywhere at once.
+Facilities Management is not your average 9-5, you need to know everything that’s going on in the building, and that used to mean having to be everywhere at once.
 If there was a problem on the first floor you’d have to go and investigate, then come back to your office to phone a contractor and then investigate the next issue.

 New technology like mobile messaging apps, Cloud-computing, Wi-Fi and video calling has meant a fundamental shift in the ways that facilities managers manage service delivery – carrying out tasks, irrespective of where you are.

-The rise of specialised facilities management solutions like Servicetrac has taken this a step further and now most FM tasks can be achieved on the go.
+The rise of specialised facilities management solutions like Servicetrac has taken this a step further and now most Facilities Management tasks can be achieved on the go.
 Now you can view photos of a maintenance issue on the top floor, call out a contractor, update your itinerary and budget on your mobile device; all whilst you’re having a conversation about another matter on the bottom floor.

-FM as a 21st century career
+Facilities Management as a 21st century career